You must sign the release version of your app with an Android certificate before you submit it for review.

 Android uses a digital certificate (also called a keystore) to cryptographically validate the identity of application authors.
 All Android applications must be digitally signed with such a certificate in order to be installed and run on an Android device.

 All developers must create their own unique digital signature and sign their applications before submitting them to Oculus for approval.
 For more information, see Sign Your App in the Android documentation.

 Make sure to save the certificate file you use to sign your application.
 All subsequent updates to your application must be signed with the same certificate file.

 Unity automatically signs Android applications with a temporary debug certificate by default.
-Before building your final release build, create a new Android keystore and assign it with the Use Existing Keystore option, found in Edit > Project Settings > Player > Publishing Options.
+Before building your final release build, create a new Android keystore and assign it with the Use Existing Keystore option, found in Edit > Project Settings > Player > Publishing Settings.
 For more information, see Android Player Settings: Publishing Settings in the Unity documentation.